Second Thoughts Are Best: Preface

 The pamphlet is dedicated to His Majesty, "the king of our hearts; the king of our wishes" George II and his Queen, Caroline, but copies were also presented to the Lords Spiritual, the House of Lords and the House of Commons.
 Defoe had a long-lasting admiration for the House of Hanover and his address to King George as "a king naturalized to us, a king who loves us, a king whose person as well as mind, the whole hero appears" recalls his past worship of King William III of England.
 Defoe's schemes and social projects were actually obtaining a warm widespread approval in this period.

-In the preface Moreton goes beyond the complimentary introduction and pleas to be heard conventional in such pamphlets, but he skilfully turns it into an opportunity to make criticisms and level accusations.
+In the preface Moreton goes beyond the complimentary introduction and pleas to be heard conventional in such pamphlets, but he skillfully turns it into an opportunity to make criticisms and level accusations.
 Firstly, he denounces the abuse of "the liberty of the press, that from a benefit it becomes an evil and demands immediate regulation".
 This probably refers to the anti-Walpole journal The Craftsman, accused of turning an instructive and effective means of communication into an instrument used to achieve personal interests and even spread slander and scandal.
 Secondly, Moreton expresses his indignation concerning the anonymous gentleman author of Discovery to Prevent Street Robberies, whom he accuses of having copied and even made money out of the schemes he had presented in his earlier pamphlet, Augusta Triumphans.
 Describing Second Thoughts as an amended and enlarged version of his previous plan for the City of London, Moreton is eager to stress that his proposals are "humbly offered for the public welfare", nevertheless he will "stand prepared for the sneers of those who despite everything and everybody but their dear selves".